rafael-santiago/zacarias/doc/MANUAL.md

 ```

 After running this command a general password will be asked and confirmed.
 An important detail here is that from now on you
-need to remenber your informed user name (filled in ``--user`` option) otherwise the profile loading will fail.
+need to remember your informed user name (filled in ``--user`` option) otherwise the profile loading will fail.

 The password database informed by using ``--pwdb`` option can be relative without problem.
 Its content is about ``PEM``
 authenticated data by using ``AES-256/GCM``.